-Fortunately the police were actually tourists that had entered the hospital from the other side.
-I was surprised to learn you’re not actually allowed inside the buildings in Pripyat anymore, apparently a tourist fell through the floor in 2012.
+Fortunately the police were actually tourists that entered the hospital from the other side.
+I was surprised to learn you’re not allowed inside the buildings in Pripyat anymore, apparently a tourist fell through the floor in 2012.
 Bloody tourists.
-I was quietly reassured that I shouldn’t worry though, it’s Ukraine, we’ll do it anyway.
-We just need to avoid the police whose job it is to catch us.
+I was quietly reassured that I shouldn’t worry though, it’s Ukraine — we’ll do it anyway.

 Speaking of rules, they were simple.
 Don’t eat outside.
 Don’t touch the ground.
 Don’t put anything on the ground.
 Don’t touch the animals.
 Just don’t do anything and you’ll be fine.
 Oh, and be very quiet so the police don’t find you.

-Pripyat was one of a handful of model cities in the Soviet Union, proof that the communist dream worked.
+Pripyat is full of the obvious radioactive decay but it also provides a brief glimpse of the communist utopian dream.
+The dream remains more preserved here than anywhere else — frozen in 1986.
+Pripyat was one of a handful of model cities in the Soviet Union, proof that communism worked.
 Beautifully landscaped with 50,000 rose bushes — one for each inhabitant.
 There were schools, hotels, restaurants, hospitals, office blocks, supermarkets, gyms, a cinema, watersports — they even had a rock band.
 It was a workers paradise.

 I could see myself living there, heading to the restaurant for dinner after a long week working at the power plant, pressing big illuminated buttons, writing complicated things in Cyrillic and grooming my big 80s moustache, my idealistic communist lifestyle providing everything I need in one place — enough choice to keep me happy — but not too much to cause discontent.

 There are others who see a different appeal, stalkers is the term they use.
 They enter the zone illegally and set up home in an abandoned room.
 Some do so for fun, others to scavenge what little remains in the city.